Pycord-Development/guide/README.md

 [`/src`](./src) contains styling (`.scss`) and the index (`.tsx`/`jsx`).

 [`/docs`](./docs) contains the pages for the guide.
-The Guide Pages are writtern in the `mdx` file format, a combination of Markdown syntax and JSX/React.
+The Guide Pages are written in the `mdx` file format, a combination of Markdown syntax and JSX/React.

 ## Local Development